Mixing preparation checklist

 - A logical track naming system.
 Label your tracks with short names that actually identify their content.
 “Clean GTR Left” is a good track name, “2019-06-15take67 SM57onedge driveoff” is not.
 If you don’t have a naming system ask your recording or mixing engineer, they do.
 If you are sending multiple songs, make sure each one has its own, clearly labeled folder.

 - Consolidate your tracks and make sure they all start at the exact same point in time.
-You might be able to snap this solo that your lead guitarist recorded at home during the pandemic lockdown into place, but please assume your mixing engineer isn’t and do not leave any room for mistakes.
+You might be able to snap this solo that your lead guitarist recorded at home during the pandemic lockdown into place, but please assume your mixing engineer isn’t and do not leave any room for potential mistakes.

 4. What do you send exactly?